 - Each component consists of a series of criteria for which there are two scoring indicators: 'Responsible' and 'Aspiring') These levels equate to the two levels of 'positive contribution' defined in Section 6, above. - Points are awarded according to each of the two indicators.
-The resulting score will be a '% Responsibility' score. - Organisations with a 50% or greater Responsibility score will achieve a Responsible level certificate award. - Organisations must pass all criteria to least the Aspiring level for a certificate to be awarded.
+The resulting score will be a '% Responsibility' score.
+For example, scores of '8 for responsible' and '6 for aspiring; will result in a 8/14 = 57% Responsibility score. - Organisations with a 50% or greater Responsibility score will achieve a Responsible level certificate award. - Organisations must pass all criteria to least the Aspiring level for a certificate to be awarded.
 Failure of any one criterion will result in failure to achieve the standard. - Organisations not achieving a 50% Responsibility score will be recorded as achieving an Aspiring level.
 They will not have achieved the Responsible level and will not be awarded a certificate.
-They will be invited to implement an improvement plan for re-assessment and will be required to demonstrate improvements in order to achieve the Responsible level.
-The Certification Body can consider providing a conditional pass for marginal non-achievements where there is a credible plan to take corrective action and receive re-assessment within a short timescale. - Organisations not yet achieving a 80% Responsibility score will be required to identify and make improvements to achieve a higher score by their next assessment. - In any case, assessments and certificates will report the number of each Responsible and Aspiring indicators achieved and the overall Responsibility score to indicate the extent to which they have achieve the standard.
+They will be invited to implement an improvement plan for re-assessment and will be required to demonstrate improvements in order to achieve the Responsible

+- level.
+The Certification Body can consider providing a conditional pass for marginal non-achievements where there is a credible plan to take corrective action and receive re-assessment within a short timescale (within 6 months).
+There is no time limit or limit to the number of times the organisation can re-attempt to move from the Aspiring to Responsible level - Organisations not yet achieving a 80% Responsibility score will be required to identify and make improvements to achieve a higher score by their next assessment.
+If they show no improvement after two attempts, they will revert to the Aspiring status. - In any case, assessments and certificates will report the number of each Responsible and Aspiring indicators achieved and the overall Responsibility score to indicate the extent to which they have achieve the standard.
 These will be published on the SEG website in assessment reports. - Some criteria are weighted, to take account of more important aspects of the standard. - Assessments against the standard are carried out by an assessor working for the Certification Body (independent of SEG, appointed under contract), who must follow the requirements set out in the methodology.
-Awards are made by the Certification Body under agreement and an assurance process with SEG.
-A surveillance audit process is in place to monitor the on-going performance of certified organisations, and any certification under the standard may be suspended or removed from the organisation concerned if the requirements of the standard are breached.
-Assessment reports and decisions made will be published on the SEG website to be available to external stakeholders for transparency and scrutiny.
+Awards are made by the Certification Body under agreement and an assurance process with SEG. - A surveillance audit process is in place to monitor the on-going performance of certified organisations, and any certification under the standard may be suspended or removed from the organisation concerned if the requirements of the standard are breached. - Assessment reports and decisions made will be published on the SEG website to be available to external stakeholders for transparency and scrutiny.
 These procedures are described in more detail in Section 12: Governance, and in further detail still in the document '202 SEG Standard Assurance Methodology' which will be published once complete in the SEG Standard section of the SEG website.